SPRING CLASSES RESTART ONLINE

 Graduates of the HIMT, A.A.S degree program are eligible to take the national Registered Health Information Technician (RHIT) examination through the American Health Information Management Association (www.AHIMA.org).

 Successfully completing this exam allows the graduate to earn the AHIMA, RHIT (Registered Health Information Technician) credential.

-Health Information Technology careers are found in a variety of settings including: healthcare facilities, law firms, consulting firms, government agencies, insurance companies, healthcare IS/IT vendors, pharmaceutical companies, and other environments.
+Health Information Management Technology careers are found in a variety of settings including: healthcare facilities, hospitals, clinics, private physician practices, long-term care facilities, law firms, consulting firms, government agencies, insurance companies, healthcare IS/IT vendors, pharmaceutical companies, and other environments.

 Do you want to be a vet tech?
 Apply for JJC's vet tech program beginning Jan.
 1, 2020!
 The application will...